What is Power of Attorney?

 When you visit a notary with the required documents (in Turkey no prior appointments are required), the responsible employee will prepare the POA for you.
-For non Turkish speakers a certified interpreter will be required to attend and translate in front of the notary the complete content of all documents.
-After the signatures, the notarial fees are being paid directly at the notary.
+For non-Turkish speakers, a certified interpreter will be required to attend and translate in front of the notary the complete content of all documents.
+After the signatures, the notarial fees are paid directly to the notary.
 You will receive receipts stating the nature of the work performed as well as the POA which is effective immediately.

-The power of attorney prepared in Turkey must be correctly executed as a legal document under Turkish law and certified/attested, notarized by a Turkish notary.
-Notarial certification by a Turkish notary is proof that a document has been duly executed or duly signed in accordance with Turkish law.
+The power of attorney prepared in Turkey must be correctly executed as a legal document under Turkish law and certified/attested and notarized by a Turkish notary.
+Notarial certification by a Turkish notary is proof that a document has been duly executed or duly signed following Turkish law.
 There is no substitute for this procedure.

 Notaries will require the grantor of the power of attorney to sign in their presence to allow them to identify the signatory and witness the signature, If the POA is drawn on behalf of a legal entity such as a company, the notary may also ask to see evidence of the existence of the company and that the person executing the POA is authorized to sign on behalf of the legal entity.